cao-jintao/Cancer-Gene-Statistical-Analysis-and-Data-Visualization/README.md

 # Bioinformatics-and-Biomedical-Data-Visualization

-'''
-The Datasets are included for the study of the gene CDH17
+The Datasets are included for the study of the gene CDH17 is written in MATLAB .m code
-'''